Waste Management Projects

 FLEXI BIOGAS INSTALLATION IN TANZANIA

-In partnership with Flint Global, Biogas International installed 32 domestic Flexi Biogas units across Tanzania.
+In partnership with Flint Global, we installed 32 domestic Flexi Biogas units across Tanzania.
 These systems provide clean cooking energy, significantly reduce indoor air pollution, and promote sustainable waste management.
 The project empowers vulnerable communities, improves health outcomes, and supports a greener future by turning organic waste into valuable resources.
 Local families now benefit from reliable, eco-friendly energy and organic fertilizer for their farms, fostering both environmental and economic sustainability.

-EMPOWERING COMMUNITIES WITH CLEAN ENERGY (CHRISTMAS)
+EMPOWERING COMMUNITIES WITH CLEAN ENERGY.

-Our collaboration with Aga Khan Foundation brought clean energy to over 35 households in Kirinyaga and Kwale.
+Our collaboration with Aga Khan Foundation brought clean energy to over 35 households in Kirinyaga and Kwale counties.
 Through Flexi Biogas, families now enjoy sustainable, clean energy for cooking and heating.
 The initiative also provides a sustainable source of organic fertilizer, supporting greener agriculture and improving the quality of life for beneficiaries.
 The smiles of our recipients are a testament to the positive impact of this project.

 WOMEN IN UGANDA EMBRACE FLEXI BIOGAS

-Flexi Biogas technology is transforming lives for families in Uganda.
+Flexi Biogas technology is transforming lives for 200 families in Uganda.
 Previously, women had to cut down trees for firewood, but with the installation of Flexi Biogas units, families now cook with clean energy.
 This shift reduces deforestation, improves health, and empowers women to focus on other economic activities, fostering sustainable development in their communities.
 The project highlights the social and environmental benefits of biogas adoption.